VFPX/VFPXFramework/Doc/Documentation.md

 lcFileName = GetProperFileCase(fullpath('myfile.pdf'))
 ```

+### Getting files in a folder and all subdirectories
+ADIR() only fills an array with information about the files in the specified folder.
+GetFilesInFolder fills an array with all files  in the specified folder and all subdirectories.
+It turns the number of files found.
+The array contains a single column with the full path for the filename.

 ## File dialogs
 The VFP GETFILE() and PUTFILE() functions have a *lot* of shortcomings.
 Here are just a few: